Application and Enrollment

 Yes, an application with international documents is only possible with officially certified copies.
 You can find further information on document certification and translation here.

-Yes, certificates that have not yet been issued by the application deadline can be submitted by August 15 at the latest.
-You still must submit your application before the deadline and will not be able to make changes yourself after that.
+Important: You still must submit your application before the deadline and will not be able to make changes yourself after that.
 Please send your final school certificate by e-mail to the Admissions Office (incl. your name and applicant number).
 Information on document certification and translation can be found here.

 Please note, however, that a decision on your application can only be made once the final documents have been received and checked.
 Conditional admissions will not be granted.